qiyanjun/2020f-UVA-CS-MachineLearningDeep/Assignments.md

 ### About in-class flip recital sessions
-+ Starting from Week8, we shift
++ Starting from Week8, we shift from Synchorous lectures to flip models.
+During the flip mode, we use two weekly scheduled time sessions for the following plan.

 |INDEX     | Content for Flipped Recital Sessions |
 |------|----------------------------|